How Electrical Motor Works

-- NPSHr and Motor HP shall be adequate for all flow and head range.
+- NPSHr and Motor HP shall be adequate for all flow and head ranges.

-- NPSHr also depend on viscosity and its effects shall be confirmed with pump vendor.
+- NPSHr also depends on the viscosity and its effects shall be confirmed with the pump vendor.

-- At lower flow rate generally HPSHr increases, follows bathtub curve and same shall be confirmed with vendor.
+- At lower flow rates generally, HPSHr increases, following the bathtub curve and the same shall be confirmed with the vendor.

 Benefits of Speed control:

-- No need of throttling valve to operate the pump at desired flow and head.
+- No need for a throttling valve to operate the pump at desired flow and head.

 - Control By-pass valve / MCF valve can be avoided.